dtothefp/webpack-font-issue/README.md

 Demo of `Failed to decode downloaded font:`

+*Fonts will load initially with browserSync server but will flicker and then be blocked*

 ```sh
 gulp watch #builds assets and serves from webpack-dev-server
 gulp build #builds assets and serves from browser-sync